Last month that changed! In our favor!

 1. Veterans who filed disability claims on or after June 2015 who were diagnosed before June 2015 and whose illnesses continued until the date of filing their claim; in those cases, it seems that up to 12 months of compensation may be recovered:

 “Retroactive effective dates are allowed, to a certain extent, in cases where an award or increase of compensation is granted pursuant to a liberalizing law.
 38 U.S.C.A. § 5110 (g); 38 C.F.R. § 3.114 (a).
 Under these provisions, the claimant must have met all eligibility criteria for the liberalized benefit on the effective date of the liberalizing law or VA issue, and have been continuously eligible from that date to the date of claim or administrative determination of entitlement.
 These provisions apply to original and reopened claims, as well as claims for increase.
 Id.; see also McCay v.
 Brown, 9 Vet.
 App.
 183, 188 (1996), aff'd, 106 F.3d 1577, 1581 (Fed.
 Cir.
-1997).
+1997).2.
+Veterans who had a disabling line of duty injury during the period (1972-1982) that they were also being exposed to Agent Orange, thus establishing veteran status:

 In such cases, the effective date of the award or increase shall be fixed in accordance with the facts found, but shall not be earlier than the effective date of the liberalizing law or VA issue.
 38 C.F.R. § 3.114 (a).
 For claims received more than one year after the effective date of the liberalizing law or VA issue, benefits may be authorized for a period of one year prior to the date of receipt of the request for review.
 Id.”